Morriston: Landscape and geography

 Morriston is in the Lower Swansea Valley, adjoining the River Tawe, on terrain sloping gently downward to the east and steeply upwards to the west.
 It is centred on Woodfield Street, a shopping area that runs in a north-south axis.
 The street features two of Morriston's most notable structures, the Church of St. John and Tabernacle Chapel.

 In its original design, St. John, locally known as the "Church in the Middle of the Road", was the centrepiece of Morriston.
 It has since fallen into disrepair and is no longer used as a church.
+It has recently, 2025, been converted into a cafe.
 Tabernacle Chapel is a Grade I listed building designed by architect John Humphrey and built between 1870 and 1872.
 Tabernacle Chapel has also been called "the Cathedral of Welsh nonconformity."

 The Church of St. John and Tabernacle Chapel remain important town landmarks, along with Morriston Hospital and the Driver and Vehicle Licensing Agency (DVLA), both major employers in the area.
 The Morriston hospital, the largest near Swansea, is located in Cwmrhydyceirw, about one mile north of Morriston town centre.
 The DVLA is in Clase, a suburb west of Morriston, and handles all British driver and vehicle registrations.

 The remainder of Morriston can be divided into three areas: